Hungarian Development Bank: The structure of MFB, and the MFB Act

 Act XX of 2001, as successively amended, states that MFB is a specialized credit institution operating as a private limited company having a single member, and 100% of its shares are held by the Hungarian State represented by the minister responsible for the supervision of state-owned assets.
 The founder has been represented by the Minister for National Development since June 2010.
 Therefore, the minister is capable of exercising the rights of the owner; however, the act of managing, decision-making, and controlling organs of the Bank are supervised by the board of directors and the supervisory board instead.
 The members of the board of directors are appointed – for a period of five years – and may be removed by the person exercising the rights of the owner.
 The board of directors elects its own chair from among its own members.
 The controlling organ of the bank is the supervisory board, whose chair is appointed and may be removed by the person exercising the rights of the owner.
 The work organization is headed by the CEO, who is an employee of MFB Zrt.
 The auditor of MFB Zrt. is appointed for a definite period of time by the person exercising the rights of the owner.

 The MFB Act also defines the tasks and financial service provision activities of the bank.
 It also provides rules regarding conflict of interest and confidentiality.
 An example of the former is that the members/employees of the board of directors and the supervisory board of MFB Zrt. shall not hold office in political parties or undertake any public role in the name or interest of any political party, except for participation, as a candidate, in parliamentary or local elections.

+MFB Points and MFB Points Plus Network

+The Hungarian Development Bank (MFB) launched the MFB Points network during the 2014-2020 programming period to facilitate the distribution of EU funds through repayable financial instruments, such as loans.

+In the 2021-2027 period, both businesses and retail customers can access EU-funded loan programs through the MFB Pont Plus network, a system of financial intermediaries.
+For corporate clients, the MFB Pont Plus network comprises 156 branches, while retail clients have access to 266 branches, all of which are designated branches of commercial banks.

+Capital market transactions

+MFB Zrt. independently raises funds in both domestic and international money and capital markets.
+These funds are used to finance development loans, programs, and projects, with repayment guaranteed by the Hungarian State.
+MFB Zrt. is an active bond issuer on the Budapest Stock Exchange, including the issurance of green and social bonds.